NetSys/ideal-simulator/Readme.md

 This gives at least a 2-approximation of the optimal average FCT, which is [NP-hard to compute](http://dl.acm.org/citation.cfm?doid=378420.378792).

-The following is run whenever either (a) a new flow enters the network or (b) a flow finishes.
+The following, the pFabric ideal algorithm, is run whenever either (a) a new flow enters the network or (b) a flow finishes.

 Input: List of active flows, F: (source, destination, size).
 Output: Set of flows, S, that are scheduled in this iteration.